Tips for Surviving PTA School: Expectations, Requirements, and Challenges

 Requirements for licensure often vary by location, so it’s important to know your state’s process.
 Look for more information from The Federation of State Boards of Physical Therapy.

 Here are a few helpful study tips for passing the Physical Therapist Assistant exam:

 - Focus on the important stuff.
 While studying, remember to focus on the NPTE’s three big topics: Musculoskeletal, Neuromuscular / Nervous System, Cardiopulmonary & Lymphatics.
-Other areas are important, but probably not as important as these three areas.

 - Breathe.
 And get a good night’s sleep!
 Seriously: Don’t underestimate the power of deep breaths and sleep.
 They can do more for you than a cram session or looking at books for hours on end.